PortoDigital-pt/Explore.Community/docs/Themes.md

 Appearance and behavior of digitransit-ui can be customized by:
 - Creating a custom config file to a path `app/configurations/config.<theme>.js`
 - Optionally adding custom style definitions to `sass/themes/<theme>` folder
-- If dynamic theme mapping to the new theme is desired, the new theme must be added to the theme map found in `app/configurations/config.default.js`

-Check the existing themes such as 'oulu' for details.
-There is a npm script for initializing all three steps above with a single command:

-- `npm run add-theme <name> '#RRGGBB' <optional navbar logo>`

-After running the command, the created skeleton files can be edited further.

-## Dynamic theme mapping

-The UI can change the theme per request.
-This happens by defining how host names are mapped to theme names.
-See config.default.js for details.

 ## Themes in development mode